 Keep an eye on the battery power

 Without a timing device, your home gym boxing workouts will be haphazard.
 Because you are training for a specific sport with timed rounds and rest periods, your training needs to simulate that pattern as closely as possible.

 You should be sparring or hitting the heavy bag for three minutes, then resting for a minute or less.
-You can purchase a specific ring timer which you can mount to the wall.
+You can purchase a specific ring timer that you can mount to the wall.

 It will provide you with a visual timer as well as a noise activated timer and can be pre-set with a range of training options.
-Ring timers, though, are relatively expensive and can make quite some noise, so they may not be the best option for an in-home application.
+Ring timers are generally pricey and can be noisy.
+Think about if you really need it for use at home.Read more

 When you’re boxing, you cannot be wearing a wristwatch, so you need a timing device which can suit your application.
-The armband personalised timer is an option that works for some.
+An armband personalized timer is an option that works for some.
 With it, you can set your round and between round times and it will beep to signal when to stop.

 The only drawback is that the constant movement of your arm muscles may work the device free.
 Pocket timers are another option.
 You won’t be able to reach into your pocket to check the time, but they do come with an audible signal that will keep you on track.